icoutdoor/icoutdoor.github.io/README.md

 ## Adding new posts

-Thanks to Jekyll, adding posts is simple.
+Thanks to Jekyll, adding posts is simple and you can (theoretically) do everything on GitHub online without needing to clone the repo.

 1. Create a `.md` file in `/_posts/`

     Filename must be in the format `YYYY-MM-DD-Post-Title.md`